Stability of Kernel Sheaves Associated to Rank One Torsion-Free Sheaves: Bounding Global Sections

 \end{lemma}

-We first bound the global sections of a torsion-free sheaf of rank $1$ (not necessarily globally-generated).
-Later, we bound the global sections of any globally-generated, torsion-free sheaf.
+We first bound the global sections of a torsion-free sheaf of rank $1$ (not necessarily globally generated).
+This result can be thought of as a higher dimensional generalization of Clifford's Theorem.
 The bound when $\operatorname{dim}(X)=n=1$ is classical.
 The bound for $n\geq 2$ is seemingly new, but the argument is similar to \cite{langer2004}*{Theorem 3.3}.
-The bound in the case $\operatorname{deg}_{H}(\mathscr{L})\geq 2g-1$ seems especially complicated, but it is written in this way to lend itself to induction---in Proposition \ref{proposition:boundOnSections} we simplify this quantity.
+The bound in the case $\operatorname{deg}_{H}(\mathscr{L})\geq 2g-1$ seems especially complicated, but it is written in this way to lend itself to induction on $n$---in Proposition \ref{proposition:boundOnSections} we simplify this bound.